Ademolacode/Microsoft-SOC-Analyst-Portfolio/README.md

 ![Phishing Email](screenshots/09-phishing-email.png)

-The email arrived from `user@officence[.]com` — a lookalike for `office.com`.
+The email arrived from `user@officence[.]com`, which is a lookalike for `office.com`.
 Outlook partially blocked content (sender not trusted) but delivered the message to the inbox.
 This is the real MDO default behaviour: deliver with a warning rather than quarantine outright.

 **The user clicks:**

 ![David Clicked](screenshots/10-david-clicked.png)

-David Book clicked the link.
-Safe Links intercepted it and redirected to a training page.
-This is where a real attack diverges from the simulation: without Safe Links, the user would have landed on a credential harvesting page, and the investigation would have immediately moved to the identity domain to look for a successful sign-in from an anomalous IP.
+David Book clicked the link, Safe Links intercepted it, and redirected to a training page.
+This is where a real attack diverges from the simulation.
+Without Safe Links, the user would have landed on a credential harvesting page, and the investigation would have immediately moved to the identity domain to look for a successful sign-in from an anomalous IP.

-**What the email domain alone could tell me:** a suspicious URL was clicked.
+**What the email domain alone could tell me:** A suspicious URL was clicked.
 Nothing more.
 Without correlating to the identity domain, there's no way to confirm whether credentials were stolen.

 📄 [Full Phishing Investigation Report](mini-projects/02-email-security/investigation-report.md)

 ---

-## Mini-Project 3 — Endpoint Detection and Response
+## Mini-Project 3 - Endpoint Detection and Response

 📂 [`mini-projects/03-endpoint-detection/`](mini-projects/03-endpoint-detection/)